dh-notes/dhnotes/pages/journals.md

 evaluation, and world-wide web resources for social scientists.

 [**Sphe­res: Journal for Digital Cultures**](http://www.leuphana.de/en/research-centers/cdc/publications/spheres.html) is concerned with contemporary, historical and emerging discussions about ‘Digital Cultures’ and exploring the theoretical, political and social stakes within these debates by reassembling key concepts like public spheres, media spheres and atmospheres./*

+[**sx archipelagos**](http://smallaxe.net/sxarchipelagos/) sx archipelagos is the latest born-digital articulation of the Small Axe Project.
+It is a peer-reviewed publication platform devoted to creative exploration, debate, and critical thinking about and through digital practices in contemporary scholarly and artistic work in and on the Caribbean.

 [[top]](#directory)